robosoft-ai/SMACC/README.md

 SMACC is an event-driven, asynchronous, behavioral state machine library for real-time ROS (Robotic Operating System) applications written in C++, designed to allow programmers to build robot control applications for multicomponent robots, in an intuitive and systematic manner.

-SMACC is inspired by Harel's statecharts and the [SMACH ROS package](http://wiki.ros.org/smach).
+SMACC was inspired by Harel's statecharts and the [SMACH ROS package](http://wiki.ros.org/smach).
 SMACC is built on top of the [Boost StateChart library](https://www.boost.org/doc/libs/1_53_0/libs/statechart/doc/index.html).

 ## Features